Home » Anti-Infectives » Ceftriaxone For Injection 1g

 • Not known: Reduced urine output (oliguria), reversible kidney precipitation

-Storage instruction of Ceftriaxone For Injection USP 1g
+Storage instruction of Ceftriaxone For Injection 1g

 Store below 30°C. Protect from light and moisture.
 Keep the medicine out of reach of children.

-Packing details of Ceftriaxone For Injection USP 1g
+Packing details of Ceftriaxone For Injection 1g

 interested? let’s talk.